numpy/numpy/doc/neps/ufunc-overrides.rst

 - Return :obj:`NotImplemented` if any argument has a type that is above A or with which it is incompatible.

+With the above, one can convert relations between types to edges in a `graph<https://en.wikipedia.org/wiki/Graph_theory>`_ by defining "can handle" as follows: if for instances ``a`` and ``b`` of types A and B, ``a.__array_ufunc__(..., b, ...)`` returns a result other than :obj:`NotImplemented` (and does not raise an error), then a can handle b and B->A is an edge of the graph.

 Note that there are, as always, exceptions.
 For instance, for a quantity class, the results of most ufuncs should be quantities, but this is not the case for comparison operators.
 For those, a quantity class would return a plain array.

-Note also that the legacy behaviour of numpy ufunc (legacy) behavior is to try to convert unknown objects to :class:`ndarray` via :func:`np.asarray`.
+Note also that the legacy behaviour of numpy ufunc is to try to convert unknown objects to :class:`ndarray` via :func:`np.asarray`.
 This is equivalent to placing :class:`ndarray` at the very top of the graph, and is thus a consistent type hierarchy (although one that causes the problems that motivate this NEP...).
 By instead letting :class:`ndarray` return `NotImplemented` if any argument defines ``__array_ufunc__``, we provide the option for other classes to have :class:`ndarray` at the bottom of the type hierarchy.

 .. admonition:: Example

-   Type casting hierarchy
+   Type casting hierarchy.

    .. graphviz::